 Vegetable Tomato Sauce

 1 leek, white and the tender green part

 1 red pepper

 1 can crushed tomatoes

 Slice the leek in half and then into semi circles.
 Clean well.
 Cut the zucchini, carrot and pepper into a small, even dice.
 Add to a big pot and cook on low heat, sweating the vegetables until they are bright and starting to soften.
 Press the garlic over the vegetables and mix well, cooking the garlic for a minute or two.

 Add the tomatoes, tomato paste and a few big pinches of salt.
 Add the oil, if using.
 Cover the pot and bring up to a nice simmer.
 Cook for 30 minutes.
 Set aside to cool.
 Refrigerate until ready to use.

 If you don’t have a Vitamix, soak the cashews for 4 hours or overnight.
 Or get a Vitamix.
 Drain the water and then use new water to make the cream.

 Add the cashews and water to the Vitamix and let it rip until creamy and smooth, less than a minute.
+If it is too thick, add a little bit of water at a time, like a tablespoon or two.
 Transfer to a 2 cup measuring cup for easy pouring and scrape the nutmeg into the cream.
 Stir.